Workers’ Compensation during COVID-19

 In June 2020, Illinois Governor JB Pritzker eased the burden for employees in our state to obtain workers’ compensation benefits after contracting COVID-19 as a result of their employment from March 9, 2020 through the end of the year.

 On June 5, 2020, Gov. Pritzker signed into law HB 2455, which creates a rebuttable presumption that first responders and front-line workers contracted COVID-19 as a result of their work.
-Ordinarily, an employee would have the burden of proof to show that their illness arose from their employment.
-The exception was created for first responders and front-line workers during the pandemic.

 The law states specifically that “the exposure and contraction shall be rebuttably presumed to have arisen out of and in the course of the employee's first responder or front-line worker employment and the injury or occupational disease shall be rebuttably presumed to be causally connected to the hazards or exposures of employee's first responder or front-line worker employment.”